-- Tubers will begin to form from around August, but if you can, wait until the leaves have been touched by the frost before harvesting to achieve maximum cropping.
+Tubers will begin to form from August, but if you can, wait until the leaves have been touched by the frost before harvesting to achieve maximum yields.
 The tubers won’t survive frost in the soil, so lift them as soon as leaves show serious signs of cold damage.
 A well-grown plant can yield around 1.5-3kg of tubers in the UK.

 Once lifted, rub as much soil as you can from the tubers and allow the skins to set by storing them in a warm place, around 25°C/77°F for about a week.
 Store the roots somewhat cooler, at the temperature of a normal living room.